RMLio/prov4itdata-web-app/docs/REPORT.md

 By supporting existing standards where possible, we aim to minimize the required foundational work.
-Widespread adoption and understanding of existing standards makes this possible.
+Widespread adoption and understanding of existing standards make this possible.

-PROV4ITDaTa is an Open Source initiative to transparently transfer data from Data Providers to your own personal data vault.
+PROV4ITDaTa is an Open Source initiative to transparently transfer data from Data Providers to your personal data vault.

 It makes use of Open Standards such as: